ftsrg/hypernate/README.md

 ```

-### Middlewares
+### Middleware

 There are some application tasks that are not closely related to the business logic, but must be performed nevertheless, and these are typically repeated from application to application.
-The systems engineering world extracted these repeating tasks and packaged them into self-contained _middlewares._
+The systems engineering world extracted these repeating tasks and packaged them into self-contained _middleware._
-Middlewares are fully functional services that are usually application-independent, thus reusable across applications.
+Middleware processors are fully functional services that are usually application-independent, thus reusable across applications.

 Hypernate also identified some repeating, application-independent tasks around the Fabric `ChaincodeStub` that might be handy across different projects.
-What’s more, you can chain more middlewares together, similarly to web server middlewares!
+What’s more, you can chain more middleware processors together, similarly to web server middleware!
-Cherry-pick your middlewares to easily shape the feature set of your chaincode.
+Cherry-pick your middleware components to easily shape the feature set of your chaincode.

-Currently, the following middlewares are available (with more on the way!):
+Currently, the following middleware processors are available (with more on the way!):
 * `LoggingStubMiddleware`: wraps popular ledger access operations with logging, so you always know what’s happening between your business logic and ledger.
 * `WriteBackCachedStubMiddleware`: implements caching of raw ledger entries to lower the traffic between the chaincode and the peer, and also to support the _read-your-own-write_ data access semantic.

 The following code snippet shows:
-* How to use the `MiddlewareInfo` annotation to construct an _ordered list_ (i.e., a chain) of middlewares.
+* How to use the `MiddlewareInfo` annotation to construct an _ordered list_ (i.e., a chain) of middleware processors.
 * How to use the `HypernateContract` base class to automatically take care of processing the annotations and building the corresponding chain.

 ```java